Charlie-117/openSUSE-docs-revamped-temp/project/docs/install_proprietary.md

 3. Do note that NVIDIA has two "download types"; the new feature branch and production branch.
 Download NVIDIA.run or `nvidia-installer` with your chosen download type through your browser or through `curl` or `wget` from either of these websites:
   - https://www.nvidia.com/Download/
   - https://http.download.nvidia.com/XFree86/nvidia-installer/
 4. Let's say you downloaded NVIDIA into your `$HOME` from the new feature branch which as of writing is NVIDIA 495.44, you will get the `NVIDIA-Linux-x86_64-495.44.run`.
 Then run `sudo sh -c "$HOME/NVIDIA-Linux-x86_64-495.44.run -e"` for expert mode.
-Choose the things you needed from the install.
+Choose the required things from the install.
 5. Once done, run `sudo mkinitrd` which calls dracut to regenerate the initramfs to make sure the NVIDIA modules are installed.
 6. Disabling the nouveau can already be done when installing NVIDIA-Linux.XXX.xx.run.
 But in case you want to disable it manually, disable the nouveau driver by adding this to your kernel parameters `rd.driver.blacklist=nouveau nouveau.modeset=0` in `/etc/default/grub` or blacklisting it by running `# echo "blacklist nouveau" >> /etc/modprobe.d/nouveau-blacklist.conf`.
 If you did the former, run `sudo grub2-mkconfig -o /boot/grub/grub.cfg`.
 7. Reboot.